 Arneai is located at the northernmost end of the Kasaba Plain, on the eastern slope of the valley formed by the Tokluca River.
-The fortress stands on a rocky hill south of Günçalı (formerly Ernez) village, with the village’s former name being a derivative of Arneai.
+The fortress is situated on a rocky hill south of Günçalı (formerly Ernez) village; the former name of the village is derived from Arneai.
+The Patara Road Monument places Arneai on the route between Myra and Dereağzı.
+Its Classical Lycian tombs, one of which bears a Lycian inscription

-The Patara Road Monument shows Arneai on the route between Myra and Dereağzı.
-The classical Lycian tombs, one of which bears a Lycian inscription (TL 83), confirm its identity as a Dynastic-period settlement.
+(TL 83), confirm its identity as a Dynastic-period settlement.
 Although later restored, the fortress walls also reflect features of the Dynastic and Hellenistic periods.

 During the Roman era, Arneai formed a sympoliteia together with nearby smaller settlements, and minted coins under its own name within the Lycian League.
 In the Byzantine period, it became an episcopal center under the jurisdiction of Myra.
 A three-aisled church from this period remains within the fortress.
 Other identifiable structures from earlier periods are limited to tombs, cisterns, and workshops.
 However, reused inscribed blocks in the fortress walls suggest the city once had rich monumental architecture.